-Fowles Court is a short, quiet cul-de-sac in Milton's Harrison neighbourhood.
+Fowles Court is a quiet cul-de-sac in Milton's Harrison neighbourhood, tucked between Derry Road and Louis St.

-Fowles Court sits in Milton's Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
-A seven-minute drive to Milton GO Station puts Union under 70 minutes total.
-For those working in Mississauga or Oakville, the 401 ramp at Regional Road 25 is a seven-minute drive, making the daily run to either city roughly 20 to 25 minutes.
-The court itself is quiet, with no through-traffic, so the road network handles the load without the noise that defines busier corridors.
+Fowles Court sits in the Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
+A seven-minute drive to Milton GO Station puts Union under an hour and ten minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is the daily handle, a 22-minute drive that avoids the worst of the corridor's congestion.
+The street itself is a quiet court, so the road network handles the load without the through-traffic noise that defines busier arteries.
+Pearson is a 32-minute drive, Oakville 24, Burlington 20.

 Semi inventory on Fowles Court has seen 1 closed sales recently.
 Details below.